Apirone/apirone-sdk-php/README.md

 InvoiceDb::install('tbale_prefix', $charset = 'urf8', $collate = 'utf_general_ci');
 ```

-For more Datatbase details see [docs/Settings.md](./docs/Database.md)

-Create common file for invoce class configure:
+You can create a common file to set up an account class and include it in your code

 ```php
 // Setup invoice handlers and Settings